-The number of seeds to be collected outside of the Disturbance Footprint will be confirmed following the direct count and the translocation activities.
-If 2,000 seeds14 can be collected from the Disturbance Footprint, approximately 5,200 seeds will need to be collected.
-Assuming that there are 50 seeds on a plant15 and a collection rate of 20%, 520 fruiting female cycads would need to be sampled.
-Noting that for other projects only 50% of the females sampled had seeds and the level of development varied across the plants.
+The number of seeds to be collected outside of the Disturbance Footprint will need to be confirmed following the direct count and the translocation activities.

+Assuming that there are 50 seeds on a plant16 and a collection rate of 20%, 2,176 visits of fruiting female cycads would still need to be sampled.
+Noting that for other projects only 50% of the females sampled had seeds and the level of development varied across the plants, while for this project (based on 2023 pre-clearance survey) the average number of seeds per plant was only 31.